ElizabethCJones/Practice/README.md

 # Practice

-A collection of programming and logic practice questions I've solved
+A collection of programming and logic practice questions I've solved.

+The code in this repository is my own working out.